bridger-herman/class/README.md

 1. Create the class folder structure in the `docs` folder
 2. In `mkdocs.yml`, add the class to the `extra_titles` dictionary
 	- this maps the folder structure to display the appropriate title for whichever class's content is currently being viewed

+> [!NOTE]
+> Usage of the `extra_titles` dictionary causes a warning when MkDocs is run (since this is a custom key not used by MkDocs).
+It may be safely ignored.